Ashley Tisdale Wears Only A Towel In Steamy Instagram Update

 Started my Monday morning off right!
 I just got a @healthmatesauna at my home and I’m SO EXCITED!!
 Now I don’t have to go anywhere to get the benefits of a infrared light.
 In case you didn’t know saunas help detoxify the body from metals, reduces inflammation, helps with weight loss, improves skin health and much more.
 I’m a happy/ sweaty girl ????

 In the caption, the actress advertised for Health Mate Sauna by tagging the company and listing its supposed benefits.
-She explained that she had recently purchased one for her home and that it has made her “a happy/sweaty” girl.
+She explained that she had recently purchased one for her home and that it has made her “a happy/sweaty girl.”

 The post appeared to be a fan favorite as it soon racked up more than 100,000 likes.
 Many of Ashley’s followers also proceeded to shower her with compliments.
 While some simply left a trail of emoji to convey their admiration for the actress, others were decidedly more vocal in their praise.